TwoFistedJustice/peyton_place/readme.md

 **George Buswell**: Late father of Seth.
 Former Governor of NH.
 Crooked as a corkscrew.

-**Card Mr. & Mrs**: live next to Goodale.
+**Albert Card & Mrs**: live next to Goodale.
 Own the town print shop.

 **Ted Carter**: Mature boy of 14.
 Pushes back against Rodney.
 Has a crush on Selena Cross.

+**George Caswell**: former selectman.

 **Jared Clarke**: Resident of West Chestnut Street.
+Former selectman.
 Feed grain magnate.
-Says Miss Goodale is "loony"
+Bested by Miss Goodale.

 **Selena Cross**: 13 yo girl.
 Dark haired, pretty.
 Does odd jobs for spending money.
 Thinks Allison's house to be the lap of luxury.
 Witnesses her parents having sex in their one room shack.
 Resents her parents.
 Vows to never be like them.